 Winning Public Policies that put People and the Planet First

-The People’s Lobby’s top priority is winning public policies that put the needs of people and our planet before the interests of corporations and the super-rich and that challenge structural economic, racial and gender inequality.
+The People’s Lobby’s top priority is winning public policies that put the needs of people and our planet before the interests of corporations and the very rich and that challenge structural economic, racial and gender inequality.

 Building Progressive Political Power to Reclaim Government from Corporate Interests

+In order to overcome the force of big money in politics, we need to organize large numbers of people to get involved.
 This requires us to do politics differently.
-Instead of putting candidates front and center in our conversations with voters, we lead with our values and the policies we plan to win when we reclaim government.
-Then we introduce voters to the candidates we’ve endorsed who have committed to fight for our values.
-We also recruit and train leaders from our communities to run for office.
-And instead of closing up shop on election night, as the mainstream political parties do, we engage our growing base of leaders in fights for public policies that will increase investment in our communities and create the radical change we need in society.
+Instead of putting candidates front and center in conversations with voters, we lead with our values and the policies we plan to win when we reclaim government.
+Then we introduce voters to the candidates we’ve endorsed who are committed to fight for our values and policies.
+We must also recruit and train people from our communities to run for office.
+And instead of closing up shop after the election, as the mainstream political parties do, we engage our growing base in fights for public policies that will increase investment in our communities.